dxw/contracts/agreements/general-cyber.md

     3. You acknowledge that all security work of a practical nature carries the risk of Adverse Impacts, and that it is not reasonably practical for those risks to be eliminated or made inconsequential.

-    5. You agree that it is your responsibility to ensure that you put in place measures that make you able to operate in the event of an Adverse Impact. dxw cyber can work with you to design or implement such measures at your request.
+    5. You agree that it is your responsibility to ensure that you put in place measures that ensure your ability to operate in the event of an Adverse Impact. dxw cyber can work with you to design or implement such measures at your request.

     4.  dxw cyber will not be liable for any loss of profits or reputation that you suffer, directly or indirectly, as a consequence of our work.